eensymachines-in/scheduling/Readme.md

 > A residential society has its GBM that has decided they need lights ON 12 hours a day and nothing more than that.- say 18:30-06:30.
 While respecting the directions of the GBM, there are a few floors who would need the lights to be on from 17:30, an extra hour.
 Which is understandable when there are senior citizens, who would need that extra ON time.

-As you can notice from the above requirement, the exceptional ON  time is not cyclic.
-Beyond 17:30-18:30 it has no effect on the state of the lights.
-While the wider directive which affects 12 hours, has a implication beyond 18:30 as well, or before 06:30
+As you can notice from the above requirement, the exceptional ON  time is not cyclic. `Beyond 17:30-18:30` _it has no effect on the state of the lights._ While the wider directive which affects 12 hours, has a implication beyond 18:30 as well, or before 06:30.

+Schedules define a slot in which a state of the lights is explicit, while anything outside the slot is considered reverse implicitly.
+Exceptions on the other hand though are confined to their effect within the defined slot.
+Exceptions are also schedules, just that they operate _typically_.

 ##### Primary schedules / cyclic schedules :
 -----------

-They are cyclic and imply the state over 24 hour clock. `06:30(OFF)-18:30(ON)` implies 18:30 to 06:30 the lights are ON, while ofcourse maintaining  that between those 12 hours, the lights are OFF.
+`They are cyclic` and imply the state over 24 hour clock. `06:30(OFF)-18:30(ON)` implies 18:30 to 06:30 the lights are ON, while ofcourse maintaining that between those 12 hours, the lights are OFF.
 Lets for a moment think the device wakes up at 20:30, it will then `turn ON the lights` and sleep till 06:30 the next morning.
-Kindly read that carefully since there lies the subtle difference between primary and secondary schedules.
+_Kindly read that carefully since there lies the subtle difference between primary and secondary schedules._

 ##### Secondary schedules / patch schedules :
 -----------

-They are seen more like exceptions to the above primary schedules, where beyond their said bracket they do not change the state.
+They are seen more like exceptions to the above primary schedules, where beyond their said bracket they do not change the state. `They aren't cyclic`
-Lets assume a device wakes up / boots up at 20:30, considering the above case, the exception of 17:30-18:30 is not applicable here, so the device sees the time between 20:30-17:30(next day) as the sleep time.
-So unless the device finds itself in the middle of that exception time range it would not take any effect.
+Lets assume a device wakes up / boots up at 20:30, considering the above case, the exception of 17:30-18:30 is not applicable here, so the device sees the time between 20:30-17:30(next day) as the sleep time. __Hence unless the device finds itself in the middle of that exception time range it would not take any effect.__

 #### JSON Schedules :
 --------------